SolidLamp/TheShopkeepersQuest/README.md

 # The Shopkeeper's Quest

-An adventure game created for a school project.<br>
+The Shopkeeper's Quest is a text-based adventure game written in Python.
+It is licensed under MIT and it is free for anyone to play and modify.<br>
 Based on [Steamed Hams: The Game Plus!](https://github.com/SolidLamp/Steamed-Hams)<br>

 Inspired by: